ecmwf-projects/cads-messages/sites/cds/2024/2024-06-17-beta-warning2.md

 severity: warning
 ---

-Check our [informative page](https://confluence.ecmwf.int/x/uINmFw) to best prepare yourself to use the new CDS.
+Should you have not yet migrated from the old CDS system to the new CDS, please check our [informative page](https://confluence.ecmwf.int/x/uINmFw) for guidance.